 Mountainous and remote, the land between Puerto Valdivia and Ituango, where the Hidroituango dam now sits, was sparsely populated with small villages and family farms.
 But it was critical for a rebel movement looking for recruits and for refuge from government bullets.

-Perhaps, most importantly it was a key entry point into a strategic mountain pass called El Nudo de Paramillo a FARC stronghold that was used by the armed group to funnel cocaine and weapons between five provinces and two oceans, a perfect set up for trafficking.
+Most importantly, it was a key entry point into a strategic mountain pass called El Nudo de Paramillo, a FARC stronghold, that was used by the armed group to funnel cocaine and weapons between five provinces and two oceans, a perfect set up for trafficking.

 Founded in April of 1997, the AUC or the United Self-Defense Forces of Colombia was a collection of right-wing paramilitary groups formed with the explicit goal of exterminating FARC.

-By the latter half of 1997, the AUC was making tremendous strides in seizing FARC territory, until eventually it sets its eyes on El Nudo de Paramillo.
+By the latter half of 1997, the AUC made tremendous strides in seizing FARC territory, until it eventually set its eyes on El Nudo de Paramillo.
 Their desire to wipe out FARC culminated in a military campaign into El Aro, a small village ten hours away on foot from Puerto Valdivia in October of 1997.

-By the end of their incursion, the paramilitaries would murder 15 villagers, burn El Aro, and displace over a thousand people.
-While the government would pay to rebuild parts of the community, El Aro would never grow back to the thriving village it used to be.
-The trauma was too great and the majority of its residents would seek new beginnings elsewhere.
-Like Mora, many of those displaced by the massacre would find a new home in Puerto Valdivia.
+By the end of their incursion, the paramilitaries murdered 15 villagers, burned El Aro, and displaced over a thousand people.
+The government later paid to rebuild parts of the community, but El Aro never grew back to the thriving village it used to be.
+The trauma was too great and the majority of its residents sought new beginnings elsewhere.
+Like Mora, many of those displaced by the massacre found a new home in Puerto Valdivia.

 The story of Remolino

-When Mora was displaced from her family home, she was forced to find refuge inside Puerto Valdivia’s school which barely stands today because it was severely damaged by the floods on May 12, 2018.
+When Mora was displaced from her family home, she was forced to find refuge inside Puerto Valdivia’s school.
+The school building barely stands today because it was severely damaged by the floods on May 12, 2018.